datagekko/zentric-digital/README.md

 ## Static Asset Caching

 Static assets with hashed filenames (e.g., `logo.abcd1234.png`) are served with long-term caching.
 The production server sets `Cache-Control: public, max-age=31536000, immutable` for files under `/_next/static` and any hashed files in `public/`.

+## Changelog

+- **2024-07-26 (e9916e2):** feat(cta): Enhanced the `FinalCta` section by merging the `Guarantees` component directly into it.
+This refactor consolidates the final call to action with powerful trust-building elements, including both pricing and service-level guarantees with unique iconography.
+The standalone `Guarantees` component was removed to streamline the codebase.